-Learn how to make creamy Rice Pudding with Oat Milk and chia seeds from scratch!
-This simple and satisfying dairy-free rice pudding recipe uses cooked rice, non-dairy milk, dried fruit, maple syrup, and coconut sugar to make a delicious vegan rice pudding the whole family will love!
+Learn how to make creamy Rice Pudding with Oat Milk from scratch!
+This simple and satisfying dairy-free rice pudding recipe uses leftover cooked rice, non-dairy milk, dried fruit, maple syrup, and coconut sugar to make a delicious lactose-free rice pudding the whole family will love!
+The optional addition of chia seeds gives this pudding an added fiber boost.

 -full of tasty goodness!